MORE OR LESS FREQUENTLY ASKED QUESTIONS

 Yep, we can help.
 Trove products have a 90-day limited warranty.
 Here's what we mean by that:

-Many times, we can help you through any tech issues and have you on your merry way.
-But if we do find that rare scenario where a product has ceased to function, our warranty holds true here too.
+Many times, we can help you through any puzzling issues and have you on your merry way.
+But if we do find that rare scenario where a product needs replacing, our warranty holds true here too.
 Please provide a photo of your purchase receipt (for a store purchase in the last 90 days only) or order confirmation (for an online order in the last 90 days only), and we will send you a replacement product at no charge.
-We just need you to cover the shipping.
 If there is no receipt available, or the product was purchased longer than 90 days ago, a replacement product is available for the retail price on our site plus applicable shipping.

 Shipping rates are determined by the total weight of your order and the destination zip code.
 Currently, USPS is our only shipping option.